Introduction & Background Material

 - What is the Main Sequence?
 What does it represent?

-- Detail the stages of development (core & envelope) of a low mass star.
+- Detail the stages of development (core & envelope) for a low mass star.

 - What is the composition of the final core of a low mass star?